 When recipes only require egg yolks, I freeze the egg whites in zip lock bags.
 I label each bag with the date and how many I’ve put into each bag and whether they were large or extra large eggs.

-For accurate cup measurements, I sift the potato starch and the icing sugar before measuring, so that there are no lumps/clumps.
+For accurate cup measurements, I sift the icing sugar before measuring, so that there are no lumps/clumps.
 All cup measurements are firmly packed.